 Order-to-Cash is an integration point between Finance (FI) and Sales (SD).
 It is also known as OTC or O2C in short form.
-It is a business process that involves sales order from customers to delivery and invoice.
-It comprises SO, Delivery, Post Goods Issue (PGI) and billing to customers.
+It is a business process that involves sales orders from customers to delivery and invoice.
+It comprises SO, Delivery, Post Goods Issue (PGI), and billing to customers.
 OTC process is a very important process in Enterprise Resource Planning software(ERP Software).
 Both major ERP software SAP and Oracle include this process.

 Its configuration touches both Finance and Sales & Distribution modules.
-This is an end to end process from customer Inquiry to goods delivery, billing and payment of money.
-The process starts when a customer inquires for an inventory item (finished goods for a company).
-The customer gets quote for the item and place an order for the quantity needed.
-A user from company place the order and pass it for processing.
-Inventory gets picked up from warehouse and shipped to customer.
-Billing process also starts with delivery and it can be sent with the item or later.
+This is an end-to-end process from customer Inquiry to goods delivery, billing, and payment of money.
+The process starts when a customer inquires about an inventory item (finished goods for a company).
+The customer gets a quote for the item and places an order for the quantity needed.
+A user from the company places the order and passes it for processing.
+Inventory gets picked up from the warehouse and shipped to the customer.
+The billing process also starts with delivery and it can be sent with the item or later.
 This is an overall OTC scenario in general.

 SAP OTC Process Flow

-Prerequisites are customer master record is set up, sales area (sales organization, divisions and distribution channels) was set up already.
+Prerequisites are customer master record is set up, sales area (sales organization, divisions, and distribution channels) was set up already.

-Generally steps are as follows:
+Generally, the steps are as follows:

 - Customer Inquiry